slamora/brackets-wiki/Customize-Your-Code-Font.md

+# Brackets 0.42 and newer

+To change the code editor font, choose _**View > Themes...**_, then change the "Font Family" setting.

+* Use the same syntax as you would `font-family` in CSS
+* The font must be installed on your OS (there's no way to load a web font)
+* One exception: `'SourceCodePro-Medium'`, the default code editor font, is a web font that's loaded automatically by Brackets (installing Brackets doesn't install any fonts globally on your system)

+Changing your font can be useful as a workaround for certain international text-display issues, such as [lack of Russian/Cyrillic support](https://github.com/adobe/brackets/issues/3465).

+# Older Brackets & Adobe Edge Code

-Brackets doesn't officially support a preference for changing the code editor font.
-But here's a quick hack you can use to work around issues like [lack of Russian/Cyrillic support](https://github.com/adobe/brackets/issues/3465):
+Here's a quick hack you can use to change your font in earlier releases:

-## Approach A: Write an extension
+### Approach A: Write an extension

 [Write a Brackets extension](https://github.com/adobe/brackets/wiki/How-to-write-extensions) using this code as the basis for your _main.js_: